Events & Promotions

 -Candlelight milk bath prepared with a scent of your choice

--Bottle of sparkling wine or red wine with chocolates
+-Bottle of red wine with chocolates

 -Mood music played on Quintet house ipod (you can bring your own ipod also)